marcelduplessis/marcelduplessis.github.io/_pages/about.md

 In addition to my research responsbilities, I am also the co-chair of the [Southern Ocean Observing System air-sea fluxes (SOFLUX)](https://soos.aq/activities/cwg/soflux) and co-lead for the [FAIR data, models, and products task team](https://airseaobs.org/FAIR-data) of the [Observing Air-Sea Interactions Strategy (OASIS)](https://airseaobs.org/) UN Decade programme.

-Research
+My research
 ======
-My main research interest is to study the ocean's role in climate.
+My main research interest is the ocean's role in climate.
 I study the processes that regulate the movement of climate-relevant properties, such as heat, moisture, and carbon dioxide, between the atmosphere and ocean.
 I focus on the upper ocean physical flow dynamics and air-sea interactions, mainly using data from autonomous ocean robotics, including gliders, profiling floats, and uncrewed surface vehciles.
 I combine these data with remotely sensed satellite data and numerical ocean-atmosphere models.